PatrickNicholas/flow.tidb.ticat/README.md

 The stability test model is as follows:

 - asynchronously start a bg job to perform certain operations, such as randomly kill a store
-- start run workloads, and the workoad ends after a period of time
+- start run workloads, and the workload ends after a period of time
 - statistics and records QPS & Latency jitter during the workload running period
 - wait until bg job exit